-- Adds a \$500 fine for certain vessel operators. - Requires FWC to maintain a program to ensure compliance with mandatory boating safety education requirements. - Creates the Illegal Boating Strike Team to enhance law enforcement activities.
+- Adds a \$500 fine for certain vessel operators. - Requires the Florida Fish and Wildlife Conservation Commission (FWC) to maintain a program to ensure compliance with mandatory boating safety education requirements; and - Creates the Illegal Boating Strike Team to enhance law enforcement activities.